The DNC roll call featured a musical salute to each state. Here's what your state chose

 Nevada: Mr. Brightside - The Killers

-The rock band formed in Las Vegas in 2001 by Brandon Flowers and Dave Keuning.
+The rock band was formed in Las Vegas in 2001 by Brandon Flowers and Dave Keuning.

 New Hampshire: Don’t Stop Believin' - Journey